doctrine/data-fixtures/README.md

 DependentFixture provides the contract for fixtures that are interdependent.
 This means implementors of this interface can define other fixtures that they depend on during import/purge process.
-It enforces the implementation of a method called `getDependencyList` which requires the return to be an array of fully qualified class names of required fixtures in order for the implemented one to fully work.
+The interface `Doctrine\Fixture\Sorter\DependentFixture` enforces the implementation of a method called `getDependencyList` which requires the return to be an array of fully qualified class names of required fixtures in order for the implemented one to fully work.

 ```php
 <?php